 6. Improve Sanitation Requirements

 With a growing prison population, sanitation isn’t keeping up with demand.
-Institutions should either hire sanitation workers to clean the building, train prison staff to maintain cleanliness or teach inmates preventative health care, including personal hygiene and basic sanitation.
+Institutions should hire sanitation workers to clean the building, train prison staff to maintain cleanliness or teach inmates preventative health care, including personal hygiene and basic sanitation.

 7. Increase Sentencing Alternatives